kadze009/signature/README.md

     signature [KEYS]...
 INPUT_FILE OUTPUT_FILE

 DESCRIPTION
-    The program which splits the input file on blocks with the selected size and computes the signature of the each block.
+    The application splits the input file on blocks with a selected size and computes the signature of the each block.
 The signatures is saved in output file.

 KEYS
     -h, --help